groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-get-file-type-and-pages-count.md

 ---
 id: how-to-get-file-type-and-pages-count
 url: viewer/net/how-to-get-file-type-and-pages-count
-title: Get the document type and the page count
+title: Get the format family and the additional information
 weight: 4
-description: "This article explains how to get the document type and the page count using .NET / C# with GroupDocs.Viewer for .NET."
+description: "This article explains how to get the format family and the additional information using .NET / C# with GroupDocs.Viewer for .NET."
 keywords:
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-A document type is a group of several file types for which an application provides additional information.
-For example, archive files (.7z, .rar, .zip, etc.) or Outlook files (.ost, .pst) are document types.
+A format family is a group of several file types for which an application provides additional information.
+For example, archive files (.7z, .rar, .zip, etc.) or Outlook files (.ost, .pst) are format families.

-You can get the document type and the page count using the [GetViewInfo](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/methods/getviewinfo) method that returns a [ViewInfo](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.results/viewinfo) object.
+You can get the format family and the additional information using the [GetViewInfo](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/methods/getviewinfo) method that returns a [ViewInfo](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.results/viewinfo) object.

-GroupDocs.Viewer provides additional information for the following document types:
+GroupDocs.Viewer provides additional information for the following format families:

 * Archive files - a collection of folders in the archive (see [Obtain information about folders in an archive file]({{< ref "/viewer/net/rendering-basics/render-archive-files.md" >}}));
 * CAD drawings - a collection of layouts and layers (see [Obtain information about existing layouts and layers]({{< ref "/viewer/net/rendering-basics/render-cad-documents/render-cad-documents.md" >}}));